abbydulski/ticket-checklist/SETUP_INSTRUCTIONS.md

 **What this does:**
 - ✅ All users can view ALL tickets
 - ✅ All users can update ALL tickets (for reassignment and progress)
-- ✅ Only creators can delete their own tickets (security)
+- ✅ All users can delete ANY ticket (team collaboration)

 ### Step 2: Add Assignment Columns